 Technology-based startups are also included, but you must invest at least 600,000 baht to get the visa and commit to working and growing your company in Thailand, as well as have endorsements and funding on the ground.

 Executives are included, as long as they make at least 200,000 baht per year, as are professionals identified as ‘talent.’
 These can be people working in innovative roles in tech companies, or other coveted positions.
 SMART Visa holders can also bring their spouses and children with them.

 All SMART Visas have different requirements, so visit this website for specific information.
 You will need at least six months validity on your passport and evidence of work.
 You will need to apply with the SMART Visa program 60 days before your visa expires if you want to extend it.

-The processing cost is 10,000 baht and can be done at either a consulate or immigration office.
-SMART Visas are good for four years.
+The processing cost is 10,000 baht per year and can be done at either a consulate or immigration office.
+SMART Visas are good for four years and can be renewable.

 Other Visa Types

 In addition to the aforementioned visas, there are other visa types for Americans for visiting Thailand.
 Some missionaries might come here with a religious visa.
 News reporters can come here with a media visa.
 There’s also a diplomat visa.